afondiel/computer-science-notebook/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/afondiel/research-notes)

 # Research notes
-## Overview

 Software Engineering documentation from requirements, design, programming language to testing.

 There is also some research papers and notebook about AI, ML, DL, NLP, IoT, robotics and much more.

-This is be a crash notes about quick knowledge or useful tools required to understand the subject.

 ## Tables of Contents